 OCR Identifies Practices and Resources for Emergency Responders/Officials to Help Ensure Individual Have Equal Access to Emergency Services

-As Hurricane Dorian makes landfall, the HHS Office for Civil Rights (OCR) and its federal partners remain in close coordination to help ensure that emergency officials effectively address the needs of at-risk populations during disaster response.
+Following the Puerto Rico earthquakes, the HHS Office for Civil Rights (OCR) and its federal partners remain in close coordination to help ensure that emergency officials effectively address the needs of at-risk populations during disaster response.
 To this end, emergency responders and officials should consider adopting, as circumstances and resources allow, the following practices to help make sure all segments of the community are served:

 - Employing qualified interpreter services to assist individuals with limited English proficiency and individuals who are deaf or hard of hearing during evacuation, response and recovery activities